 My one complaint, however, is that a dedicated, inexpensive microwave poached egg maker can cook eggs in around only 1 minute.
 Therefore, if you need your eggs cooked super-fast, this cooker may not be the right choice for you.

 The poached eggs are limited to 1 per side in the cooking cup, but they’re good.
 Extremely soft and they’re good-tasting, too.

 The eggs turned out well!
 Very soft and gently cooked with a tasty, fresh flavor.
 If you’re a poached egg fan I think you’ll enjoy them.

 3. Cooking an omelet

 Similar to how you make poached eggs, making an omelet is simple as well.
-Unlike microwave omelet molds, however, it has a more round shape and not the usually half-circle style you might be used to.
+Unlike microwave omelet molds, however, it has a more round shape and isn’t the usually half-circle style you might be used to.

 How to make an omelet in the Dash egg cooker